Kristen Sparrow • June 15, 2019

-I have been following the depressing story for years of billions of dollars being poured into drug research to attach the protein tangles that are pathogn0monic for Alzeimer’s disease.
+I have been following the depressing story for years of billions of dollars being poured into drug research to attack the protein tangles that are pathognomonic for Alzeimer’s disease.
 The drug companies and research departments just couldn’t let go of the story or the approach.
-It’s understandable the way that funding is structures with huge lead times and the vast numbers of patients needed.
+It’s understandable the way that funding is structured with huge lead times and the vast numbers of patients needed.
 This researcher took a totally different approach and may be onto something!
 He also managed to turn the research process on its head with funding and collaboration coming from unconventional sources.

 As readers know, I’m extremely conservative when it comes to medications, supplements and procedures.
 But my bottom line is always the concept of risk/benefit.
 This supplement seems extremely low risk.
 I will keep this on my radar to see what dosages seem best.